 Need to extend a project or move an upcoming project up?
 Simply drag and drop the project bar within the Project Gantt to change project dates and all project roles, allocations, and phase dates along within it.
 It’s almost fun to delay a project with this feature.

-Bridgit agrees – that’s why we built a powerful Project Gantt that can house your manpower meetings from start to finish.
-Meetings have been getting a bad rap lately, but properly executed, efficient manpower meetings will always yield positive results because they are the best time to collaborate as a team and create a workforce plan that will drive your company forward.
+Bridgit agrees – that’s why we built a powerful Project Gantt that can house your workforce planning meetings from start to finish.
+Meetings have been getting a bad rap lately, but properly executed, efficient meetings will always yield positive results because they are the best time to collaborate as a team and create a workforce plan that will drive your company forward.